Are Personal Injury Settlements Taxable in PA and NJ?

 If you have received money for emotional distress, it is treated the same as it would be for physical injury.
 It is non-taxable as long as you have not taken an itemized deduction for medical expenses in the past.
 However, if the emotional distress is unrelated to physical injury or illness, then the award is taxable.

-Loss Of or Damage to Property Compensation in PA and NJ
+PA and NJ Loss of or Damage to Property Compensation

 Are Personal Injury Settlements Taxable If They Were for Lost Wages?

 If you have received compensation for lost wages, wrongful termination, or for back pay, this money is taxable and is also subject to social security and employment tax withholding.
 If the money you received was awarded as compensation for loss of business, that money is considered taxable income.